 “Do you approach men in your lusts rather than women?
 Nay, but (Arabic: بل bal) you are a people who behave senselessly.”
 (Mohsin Khan)

-“Is it that (pref. int. alif) you really approach men in your lusts rather than women?
-But/No, on the contrary (Arabic: بل bal) you are a people who act senselessly.”
+“Is it that (pref. int. alif) you [really] approach men in your lusts rather than women?
+On the contrary (Arabic: بل bal) you are a people who act senselessly.”

 And [We had sent] Lot when he said to his people, “Do you commit such immorality as no one has preceded you with from among the worlds?